Alix Goolden Performance Hall

-The Hall, in its years of existing, has hosted the likes of Ryan Adams, Bif Naked, Rising Appalachia, Bahamas, the Weather Station, the BC Fiddle Orchestra, Jean Stilwell, Moshe Hammer, Humans, Hello Moth, alt-country rockers Elliott Brood, Tom Lavin & the Legendary Powder Blues Band, James Vincent McMorrow, Daniel Lanois, Rocco DeLuca, Joel Plaskett, Deltron 3030, the Nylons, Coco Love Alcorn, the Arrogant Worms, Sarah Harmer, Ron Sexsmith and Randy Bachman.
+The Hall has hosted the likes of Ryan Adams, alt-country rockers Elliott Brood, James Vincent McMorrow, Daniel Lanois, Sarah Harmer, Randy Bachman, Bahamas, The Weather Station, the BC Fiddle Orchestra, Jean Stilwell, and Moshe Hammer.
 It also has hosted readings by famous authors and activists Margaret Atwood, Salman Rushdie and David Suzuki.

 Fitting up to 800 people (440 on the main floor, 360 in the mezzanine), the Hall maintains an intimate feeling, as all seats in the audience surround the central stage.
 The performance hall is an elegant round room, with carved wooden pews offering general seating to all.
 Stained glass windows offer muted, cozy lighting and a sacred atmosphere, with excellent acoustics to boot.
 Wheelchair-accessible entrances can be found to both washrooms and the concert hall.